Maathaad Maathaadu Mallige: Release

 Maathaad Maathaadu Mallige was released on 24 August 2007.
-And also released in San Jose, California, United States on 24 August 2007.
+The film was also released in San Jose, California, United States on 24 August 2007.

 Critical reception

 The film got positive reviews upon its release.
-Reddiff.com gave 4/5 stars saying "Maathaad Maathaadu Mallige is not a film with slow paced narration; it is a commercial film with a good message.
+Rediff.com gave 4/5 stars saying "Maathaad Maathaadu Mallige is not a film with slow paced narration; it is a commercial film with a good message.
 A must-see film.".
 Times of India gave 4/5 stars and wrote "VISHNUVARDHAN'S brilliance and an excellent script by Nagathihalli Chandrasekhar make Mathad Mathadu Mallige a film worth watching".
 Indiaglitz.com gave score 8/10 stating "This is not just a film.
 Film that is food for thought too!
 It is an awakening cinema and clarion call for the villagers and farmers."